-Progress against My Plan+ targets will be monitored closely by the Class Teacher, Teaching Assistants, SENDCO and parents, who will be invited in to school to discuss their child's progress at least three times a year (usually in November, March and June).
+Progress against My Plan or My Plan+ targets will be monitored closely by the Class Teacher, Teaching Assistants, SENDCo and parents, who will be invited in to school to discuss their child's progress at least three times a year (usually in October, February/March and July).

 Children may move up or down the pathway of support dependent on the progress made against their targets, i.e. moving from My Plan to My Plan+ stage or vice versa or being removed from the SEND register.
-If a child at My Plan+ stage does not make expected progress over a period of time then a decision to advance further along the pathway may betaken in agreement with parents and other professionals.
+If a child at My Plan+ stage does not make expected progress over a period of time then a decision to advance further along the pathway may be taken in agreement with parents and other professionals.
 In this case the school would apply for an Education Health and Care Plan (EHC Plan).